litmuschaos/v1-litmus-docs/docs/node-taint.md

 - Check whether the application is resilient to the node taint, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult nginx-chaos-node-taint -n <application-namespace>`

+## Post Chaos Steps

+- In the beginning of experiment, we cordon the node so that chaos-pod won't schedule on the same node to which we are going to taint because for some taint with `NoExecute` effect the pods may get scheduled to other nodes(restarted).
+After experiment ends you can manually uncordon the application node so that it can be utilised in future.

+  `kubectl uncordon <node-name>`

 ## Node Taint Experiment Demo [TODO]